eljefe303030/Melius/README.md

 5. [Remove Auto Aim](https://www.nexusmods.com/starfield/mods/14096) Removes the auto aim from the game.
 When shooting, if you see the red crosshair appearing to correct your aim, that is the auto aim kicking in, this mod simply disables that.
 Want to get the satisfaction of knowing direct hits are down to your skill and accuracy, then this mod is for you. **enabled by default**

 **58.1 BEAUTY & APPEARANCE**
 1. [NPC Height Variation Toolkit](https://www.nexusmods.com/starfield/mods/7466) A mod that realistically resizes all human NPCs in the game.
 NPCs are no longer all the same height.
-Inlcuded patch that fix an issue if playing with a female character, in third person and when aiming down sights, as well as [No Rescale on Interact](https://www.nexusmods.com/starfield/mods/7945) that disables automatic rescaling of characters on interaction with furniture and terminals so they don't visibly shrink/grow when sitting, standing, operating computers/workstations, etc. **characters can clip furniture when using this mod e.g. when sitting or leaning at desks.**
+Included patch that fix an issue if playing with a female character, in third person and when aiming down sights, as well as [No Rescale on Interact](https://www.nexusmods.com/starfield/mods/7945) that disables automatic rescaling of characters on interaction with furniture and terminals so they don't visibly shrink/grow when sitting, standing, operating computers/workstations, etc. **characters can clip furniture when using this mod e.g. when sitting or leaning at desks.**

 **64 LO SENSITIVE - ALTERNATIVE START**
 > [!IMPORTANT]
 > Select only one alternative start mod.
 >1.
 [Roleplayers' Alternate Start](https://www.nexusmods.com/starfield/mods/15094) An alternate start mod designed for roleplayers, fully dynamic, with main quest replacement and dialog edits.
 >2.
-[SKK - Fast Start New Game](https://www.nexusmods.com/starfield/mods/5971) Fast Start New Game bypasses the Argos-Atlantis tutorials starting new and NG+ games from Lodge, Cydonia, Akila, Neon, Den or random location with full character configuration and some loadout choices. **When fisrt starting a game, don't do anything whilst mods are initialising (notifications appearing in the top right of the screen).
+[SKK - Fast Start New Game](https://www.nexusmods.com/starfield/mods/5971) Fast Start New Game bypasses the Argos-Atlantis tutorials starting new and NG+ games from Lodge, Cydonia, Akila, Neon, Den or random location with full character configuration and some loadout choices. **When first starting a game, don't do anything whilst mods are initialising (notifications appearing in the top right of the screen).
 If you use this mod, read the mod page for [Immersive Landing Ramps](https://www.nexusmods.com/starfield/mods/8093) as the items you need for this mod will need to be acquired within the game for the mod to be useable.
 Go to you inventory, it will say it is not available, exit out of that screen, a message will say the mod setup has completed and you can then continue as normal.
 When you start a new game with this mod, if the ship control menu will pops up, tab to close this and continue.**

 **66.1 ANIMATION - GENERAL**
 1. [Manual Weapon Stance](https://www.nexusmods.com/starfield/mods/13627) Adds a customizable hotkey to raise or lower your weapon at will.
 No more automatic lowering—you’re in full control.
 Works in both first and third person.
 Lightweight, immersive, and highly compatible.
-[Instructions for Xbox Controller layout](https://github.com/eljefe303030/Melius/blob/main/assets/docs/MWS%20Xbox%20Controller%20layout%20instructions.md) *Some users have reported lags related to using this mod, I have not but your experiance may vary*
+[Instructions for Xbox Controller layout](https://github.com/eljefe303030/Melius/blob/main/assets/docs/MWS%20Xbox%20Controller%20layout%20instructions.md) *Some users have reported lags related to using this mod, I have not but your experience may vary*

 **67.1 ANIMATION - SPACECRAFT & VEHICLES**
 1. [Landing Animation Reloaded (LAR)](https://www.nexusmods.com/starfield/mods/7569) Always plays the landing animation when landing on a planet. *Can produce some delay in loading screens*